 The German Shepherd is a good-looking dog.
 They look a bit like a wolf, and perhaps that ancient bond our ancestors likely developed with people-friendly wolves speaks to us still.
 Their appearance in my opinion has suffered the past few decades, when breeders fell in love with that sloped back hip appearance.
 I hate that look and like many other aficionados of this breed feel that their hips and thus their health have suffered from breeders going for that famous slope.

 Shepherds can have serious health concerns.
 I’ve shared my life with many of these dogs and only one of them lived until 13 years old, and he was a rare Shiloh Shepherd.
 I mourned so many shepherds dying so young that for a decade I shifted over to Border Collies.
-I once again have a gorgeous German Shepherd puppy in my life, and now my life feels complete again.

 German Shepherds are quite possibly the most versatile dog there is.
 You see them as police dogs, war dogs, search and rescue dogs, therapy dogs, obedience competition dogs, sport dogs and on and on.
 It would seem that whatever a human can think up for a dog to do, a German Shepherd can do it — just one more reason for their popularity.